iris-hep/iris-hep.github.io/_posts/2020-11-30-training-online.md

-Since March, Malik and the rest of the training team have run four virtual training sessions, on topics from python programming for STEM teachers to robust analysis tools like Docker and Continuos Integration/Continuous Development (CI/CD).
+Since March, Malik and the rest of the training team have run four virtual training sessions, on topics from python programming for STEM teachers to robust analysis tools like Docker and Continuous Integration/Continuous Development (CI/CD).
 Trainees -- ranging from first-year PhD students to postdocs -- alternated between morning lectures and afternoons, when they worked on their own projects with mentors at the ready, regrouping at the end of the